coharou/JavaScript-Term-Project/finalproject/_tictactoe/readme.txt

 Most games will end in a tie.
 Due to a bug, players will have to click refresh to play another match.

 ///------------------------------
-///     CURRENT BUGS
-///------------------------------
-1)  Although the game can still be played, the script does not correctly check the users' inputs.
-    This means that the game does not end through the code.
-    Players will have to refresh the page in order to play another match.
-    The issue should be resolved by editing the RowCheck() function, specifically in the if statements.

-2)  Additionally, the red team's squares can be overwritten if the blue team presses on them.
-    However, this does not occur in the if the red team presses on a blue team square.
-    The bug is located in the main event listener, where the classes are added and removed.
-    The square class is removed correctly, but the function will add another class on top of the one previously.
-    So, if a red player clicked a square, 'square-red' class is added and 'square' is removed.
-    On the next turn, when the blue player clicks the square, 'square-blue' class is added on top.
-    The CSS for 'square-blue' is then used on the square, instead of 'square-red'.
-    This issue will also cause issues with the RowCheck() function.

-3)  If a player presses on a square that they already own, their turn will end.
-This is not intended.
-    The issue can be solved with the same fix listed in bug #2.

-///------------------------------
 ///     FILE DIRECTORY
 ///------------------------------
 finalproject